Explorations let you analyze experiment results with additional metrics and dimensions for exploratory purposes.

 Delete an Exploration

-Click the exploration in the Exploration sidebar section.
+Click the exploration in the Explorations sidebar section.

 Do not delete an Exploration because results are not significant!
 Understanding